 The Republic of California declares independence, which ends twenty-five days later with the arrival of the U.S. military.

-1848 – At the end of the Mexican-American War, Mexico cedes territory to the United States that later becomes Arizona, Nevada, Utah, part of the current state of New Mexico, the remainders of Colorado and Wyoming, and ending claims to the already independent and U.S.-held California.
+1848 – At the end of the Mexican-American War, Mexico cedes the provinces of Sante Fe de Nuevo Mexico and Alta California and the territory of Apacheria to the United States; these later become Arizona, Nevada, Utah, part of the current state of New Mexico, the remainders of Colorado and Wyoming, and ending claims to the already independent and U.S.-held California.

 Nova Scotia becomes autonomous.